 The outbreak of the virus has led to an increase in the number of counterfeit face masks, substandard hand sanitizers, and unauthorized antiviral medication which pose a serious risk to the health of individuals.
 Counterfeiters have taken advantage of the high market demand for medical supplies. by flooding the market with counterfeit and substandard versions in order to make quick gains according to another INTERPOL report.

-How Do I Protect My Brand’s Online Reputation during the Covid19 Era?
+How To Protect My Brand’s Online Reputation during the Covid19 Era

 It’s understandable that many brands are facing major downturns in sales and some are on the verge of folding up due to the effects of the crisis.
 This doesn’t mean that safeguarding your products and consumers should be relegated to the background.
 In fact, past brand protection efforts should be doubled because the counterfeiters are definitely doubling up as you read this.
 Here are a few measures you can use to take the brand protection fight online: